Privacy Policy — Pitch Like This

 - Link LinkedIn accounts to existing magic link accounts when email addresses match

-- Provide, operate, and improve the service
+- Provide, operate, and improve the service (including reusable experiences and campaign attachments)

 - Maintain security and debug performance/errors